How to Grow Cherry Trees for the Best Harvest

 The right variety on the right rootstock will give you bowls full of fruit

-Gardeners, when they plant a cherry tree, like to visualize fantastic things, like picking heaps of perfectly ripe, juicy, sweet fruit.
+When gardeners plant a cherry tree, they like to visualize fantastic things—like picking heaps of perfectly ripe, juicy, sweet fruit.
 If you’ve actually tried to grow a cherry tree, you know that its stores of torment can be bottomless: excessive growth, pollination problems, diseases that rot the fruit or kill the tree, and ravenous birds that always seem to eat the fruit a moment ahead of you.
-It’s all so familiar.
 But for the first time in my many years of growing sweet cherries—and I’ve grown them in Washington, California, Utah, Michigan, New Jersey, and Connecticut—I am downright enthusiastic about the home gardener’s chances of real success.
 The reason for my delight?
 A series of dwarfing rootstocks that keep trees small and manageable.
 Matched with grafts that don’t need a mate for pollination, the rootstock produces a nearly ideal tree for the garden.
 With proper care and the right techniques, you can make your cherry dream come true.

 Sweet Cherries Basics